Altimet

-Syed Ahmad Syed Abdul Rahman Al-Hadad or better known as Altimet (born 27 November 1978) is a Malaysian politician, composer, lyricist, actor and former singer who has served as Member of the Selangor State Legislative Assembly (MLA) for Lembah Jaya since August 2023.
+Syed Ahmad bin Syed Abdul Rahman Al-Hadad, or, better known online as Altimet, (born 27 November 1978) is a Malaysian politician, composer, lyricist, actor and former singer who has served as Member of the Selangor State Legislative Assembly (MLA) for Lembah Jaya since August 2023.
 He is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) coalition.
 He was a former member of the Teh Tarik Crew group, which was active between 1999 and 2007.

 Early life

 Altimet was born on 27 November 1978, in Petaling Jaya, Selangor to Syed Abdul Rahman bin Syed Ali Alhadad and Sharifah Jamalah binti Syed Agil Alsagoff.
 He received his primary education at Sekolah Kebangsaan Subang Jaya and Sekolah Kebangsaan Raja Muda, Shah Alam and furthered his secondary education at the Bukit Bintang Boys' School and Mara Junior Science College (MRSM) in Muar, Johor.
 He then furthered his studies at the university level at the International Medical University in Bukit Jalil, Kuala Lumpur.
 Altimet was first exposed to hip hop music since the age of 11, citing the song "Bring the Noise" as sparking his interest in hip hop music.